mrf182/medic-care/README.md

 If further developed beyond the course scope, I would prioritize the following real-world improvements:

-- **Preventing overlapping appointments** – to avoid scheduling conflicts for the same doctor
+- Preventing overlapping appointments – to avoid scheduling conflicts for the same doctor
-- **Validating past-date entries** – ensuring appointments can't be scheduled in the past
+- Validating past-date entries – ensuring appointments can't be scheduled in the past
-- **Role-based access control** – supporting roles like receptionist and doctor with limited access

-These features are not yet implemented, but are planned for future development.
+- Medical history tracking – allowing the system to store and present each patient's journey
+- Post-visit summaries – enabling doctors to document visit outcomes and follow-ups
+- Patient access to visit summaries – allowing clients to view the summary of their latest appointments
+- Separate internal dashboard for staff – providing a streamlined interface for medical and administrative personnel

 ---